abajwa-hw/security-workshops/README.md

 These workshops is part of a 'Securing the Data Lake' webinar.

-The webinar recording and slides are available at http://hortonworks.com/partners/learn
+The full list of available workshops is available at http://hortonworks.com/partners/learn

 #### Goals
 To demonstrate: